 The purpose of bellmouth reducers is to lower the pressure drop at the intake into a duct from an open space.
 Also, bellmouth reducers discharge from a chimney into an open space.
 The discharge is known as shock loss or, more generally, a fitting pressure loss.

-The fitting pressure loss for a ducted intake from an area is equal to the velocity pressure.
+The fitting pressure loss for a ducted intake from an area equals the velocity pressure.
 Therefore, it is equal to the square of the velocity.
 Thus, by increasing the area at the intake, you can drastically reduce the pressure drop of the fitting.
 Also, a bellmouth reducer is used to reduce shock losses at entry.

 A bell-mouth reducers inlet duct is a form of convergent inlet air duct used to direct air into the inlet of a gas turbine engine.
 The area of a convergent duct gets smaller as the air flows into the engine.

-A bell-mouth reducer inlet duct is highly efficient and helpful where there is little ram pressure available to force the air into the engine.
+A bell-mouth reducer inlet duct is highly efficient and helpful, with little ram pressure available to force the air into the engine.
 Bell-mouth ducts are used in engine test cells and on engines installed in helicopters.

 How To Choose A Bell Mouth Reducer